Bedrock-OSS/bedrock-wiki/docs/scripting/game-tests.md

 ▸ **above**(): [_BlockLocation_](#interfacesblocklocation)

-Returns the block position it was called on but increases the y coordinate by 1
+Returns the block position it was called on but increased the y coordinate by 1

 **Returns:** [_BlockLocation_](#interfacesblocklocation)